 By paying bail for New Yorkers who can’t afford it, The Brooklyn Bail Fund is keeping people out of jail, protecting the presumption of innocence, and proving that cash bail is not only unjust, but also unnecessary.

 WAW is an organization committed to ensuring the human rights of Afghan women and children.
-Established before 9-11, WAW offers services to Afghan women and children both in the US and Afghanistan.
-Some of their most impressive work however, has gone on in Afghanistan (even in Taliban strongholds, like Kandahar) where they have built schools, family guidance centers (read 'shelters') and a burn ward and treatment center.
-WAW is a great group of incredibly commited people working for the disenfranchised of Afghanistan.
+Established before 9/11, WAW offers services to Afghan women and children both in the US and Afghanistan.
+Some of their most impressive work, however, has gone on in Afghanistan (even in Taliban strongholds, like Kandahar) where they have built schools, family guidance centers (read “shelters”) and a burn ward and treatment center.
+WAW is a great group of incredibly committed people working for the disenfranchised of Afghanistan.

-An invaluable public library in the heart of Brooklyn, which the Philosophers Guild calls home.
-Their holdings provide the Guild with many of the resources we need to develop the products you all love to us!
+An invaluable public library in the heart of Brooklyn (which The Philosophers Guild calls home), their holdings provide the Guild with many resources we need to develop the products you love!

-In addition we donate to many schools, libraries, and a variety of other community and charitable organizations.
+UPG also gives to many schools, libraries, and community organizations.